kafkaesque-io/pulsar-beam/README.md

 ### Sink source

-If a webhook's response contains a body and three headers including Authorization, TopicFn, and PulsarUrl, the beam server will send the body as a new event to another Pulsar's topic specified as in TopicFn and PulsarUrl.
+If a webhook's response contains a body and three headers including Authorization for Pulsar JWT, TopicFullName, and PulsarUrl, the beam server will send the body as a new event to another Pulsar's topic specified as in TopicFullName and PulsarUrl.

 ## Dev set up
 clone the repo at your gopath github.com/pulsar-beam folder.